Minecraft: Development

 Before creating Minecraft, Markus "Notch" Persson was a game developer at King, where he worked until March 2009.
 At King, he primarily developed browser games and learned several programming languages.
 During his free time, he prototyped his own games, often drawing inspiration from other titles, and was an active participant on the TIGSource forums for independent developers.

-One such project was "RubyDung," a base-building game inspired by Dwarf Fortress, but with an isometric, three-dimensional perspective similar to RollerCoaster Tycoon.
+One such project was "RubyDung", a base-building game inspired by Dwarf Fortress, but with an isometric, three-dimensional perspective similar to RollerCoaster Tycoon.
 Among the features in RubyDung that he explored was a first-person view similar to Dungeon Keeper, though he ultimately discarded this idea, feeling the graphics were too pixelated at the time.
 Around March 2009, Persson left King and joined jAlbum, while continuing to work on his prototypes.
 Infiniminer, a block-based open-ended mining game first released in April 2009, inspired Persson's vision for RubyDungs future direction.
 Infiniminer heavily influenced the visual style of gameplay, including bringing back the first-person mode, the "blocky" visual style and the block-building fundamentals.
 However, unlike Infiniminer, Persson wanted Minecraft to have RPG elements.

 The first public alpha build of Minecraft was released on 17 May 2009 on TIGSource.
-Over the years, Persson regularly released test builds that added new features, including tools, mobs, and entire new dimensions.
-In 2011, partly due to the game's rising popularity, Persson decided to release a full 1.0 version—a second part of the "Adventure Update"—on 18 November 2011.
-Shortly after, Persson stepped down from development, handing the project's lead to Jens "Jeb" Bergensten.
+On 1 December 2011, Persson stepped down from development, handing the project's lead to Jens "Jeb" Bergensten.
 On 15 September 2014, Microsoft, the developer behind the Microsoft Windows operating system and Xbox video game console, announced a $2.5 billion acquisition of Mojang, which included the Minecraft intellectual property.
 Persson had suggested the deal on Twitter, asking a corporation to buy his stake in the game after receiving criticism for enforcing terms in the game's end-user license agreement (EULA), which had been in place for the past three years.
 According to Persson, Mojang CEO Carl Manneh received a call from a Microsoft executive shortly after the tweet, asking if Persson was serious about a deal.
 Mojang was also approached by other companies including Activision Blizzard and Electronic Arts.
 The deal with Microsoft was arbitrated on 6 November 2014 and led to Persson becoming one of Forbes "World's Billionaires".